t0F/survarium-ttk/README.md

 Also feel free to help on dev, just contact me for installation support and repository rights.
 Both PHP and Symfony have very helpfull documentations.

 How to install extract part on a server :
-- install a php environmnent with a database (eg : xamp on windows) You don't have to create schema database, it will create it.
+- install a php environment with a database (eg : xamp on windows) You don't have to create schema database, it will create it.
 - clone repository
 - edit database url in .env file to suit your installation
 ```bash